13Mai13/advent-of-code/README.md

-# advent-of-code
+# Advent of Code

-Advent of Code
+[Web](https://adventofcode.com/2025/day/1).
+It will be done using uv & python.